Mental Health Professionals Advancing Compassionate Care

 My areas of focus include:

-stress, anxiety, and depression
+• anxiety and depression

-relationship challenges
+• relationship challenges

-parenting and caretaker stages
+• parenting and caregiving

-older adulthood chapters
+• older adulthood

 Pumpkin is a Certified Facility Dog trained by Paragon Service Dogs, known for her boundless joy and loving spirit.
 With her soulful Cocker Spaniel eyes and silky ears, she may look wistful, but don't be fooled—her tail is always wagging!
 Despite a challenging past, including being abandoned twice before age two and undergoing serious surgeries, Pumpkin radiates happiness and resilience.
 Her journey has taught her to trust again, and she now shares her empathy, energy, and calming presence with those around her.
 Pumpkin’s intuitive nature and unconditional joy make her a cherished companion in therapy, bringing comfort, laughter, and smiles.